From British Columbia to Newfoundland and Labrador, Canadians often find themselves the target of safety blitzes. These have been…Read more

 - Shortness of breath

 Similar to many other viruses, certain groups of people are at a higher risk of contracting SARS-CoV-2.
-People who are immune-deficient or who have pre-existing conditions should take additional precautions.
+People who are immune-deficient or who have pre-existing conditions, such as heart conditions, lung disease, or diabetes, should take additional precautions.

 The Information You Need